Undergraduate

 Due to funding constraints, we will only consider candidates eligible for the RGC Postdoctoral Fellowship Scheme (Aug-Oct, FDFS), which typically requires outstanding academic achievements and several top-tier publications.

-Interested candidates should send their CV, a list of publications, a research statement, and contact information for at least three references to Prof. Shen for further discussion.
+Interested candidates please send your CV, a list of publications, a research statement, and contact information for at least three references to Prof. Shen for further discussion.
 We will reach out within two weeks if you pass the first-round screening.